 As for the timing and transition to extended services, in FY 2015, DCRSA finalized changes to its Supported Employment Policy, which clarified issues related to the timing of transition to extended services.
-For people who will receive extended services through the Home and Community Based

-Waiver, when the person receiving supported employment job coaching services achieves stabilization in employment, which is defined as not requiring more than 20% of support hours during a work week, or having reached maximum benefit from services, a referral is made to the DDA service coordinator advising him or her that the person is ready for transfer to extended services, that the services through the VR program will end in 30 days, and the VR case will be closed 60 days later.
-This allows sufficient time for the service coordinator to get supported employment services approved through the HCBS waiver.
-VR services remain in place until the services are in place through the waiver, ideally 30 days after notice is provided.
+For people who will receive extended services through the Home and Community Based Waiver, when the person receiving supported employment job coaching services achieves stabilization in employment, which is defined as not requiring more than 20% of support hours during a work week, or having reached maximum benefit from services, a referral is made to the DDA service coordinator advising him or her that the person is ready for transfer to extended services, that the services through the VR program will end in 30 days, and the VR case will be closed 60 days later.
+This allows sufficient time for the service coordinator to get supported employment services are in place through the waiver, ideally 30 days after notice is provided.
 Once waiver services are in place, DCRSA maintains its case open for an additional 60 days in order to ensure that the person has transitioned successfully to extended services.